Measurement of entropy and quantum coherence properties of two type-I entangled photonic qubits: acknowledgments

 \section{acknowledgments}

-We thank Dr. J. Sabeti, chairman of the board of the ICQTs and Dr. M. {\"A}ram, managing director of ICQTs, and our colleagues at ICQTs for their supports and comments.
-AMF and SAM thank Christopher Karl Zeitler from university of illinois because of his useful comments in numerical part.
+All authors thank the ICQTs.
+Also, AMF and SAM thank Prof. Paul G. Kwiat and notably Christopher Karl Zeitler from university of illinois because of their useful comments in numerical part regarding the quantum state tomography.